Basketball in Russia: Soviet Era

 During the Soviet era, basketball became an important part of the country's sporting culture.
 The Soviet Union's national basketball team was one of the strongest in the world, and it won several Olympic medals, including gold in 1972, 1988, as well as three FIBA Basketball World Cup in 1967, 1974 and 1982.

-USSR dissolution and Present Russia
+the Soviet Union dissolution and Present Russia

 After the collapse of the Soviet Union in 1991, basketball in Russia experienced some ups and downs.
 The country's economy went through a difficult period, which affected the funding and development of sports programs.
 However, Russian basketball has rebounded in recent years, with several teams achieving success in European and international competitions.